hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/6-pijul.md

 note:
 Rust is one of the faster languages around, because it is a low-level language.
 Its performance is comparable to that of C++.

-Bootstrapped means that it is used for its own development.
-Like IntelliJ, they 'eat their own dog food'.

 Hosting is available on the Pijul Nest.